A Self-Employment Crash Course For Driving Instructors

 A great way of ensuring that you remain compliant and maximise your take-home pay is by keeping on top of your taxes.
 We’ve provided this guide to help you stay financially successful as a self-employed ADI.

 Yes.
 The average income for driving instructors is around £1,600 per month after expenses.
 For most, you can earn anywhere between £20,000 to £30,000 a year.
 This is provided you are working as a driving instructor full-time, of course.
-Earning this amount will take you over the £12,500 Personal Allowance (as of 2020/21), meaning you qualify for Income Tax.
+Earning this amount will take you over the £12,570 Personal Allowance (as of 2021/22), meaning you will pay Income Tax.

 If you run your business yourself and are responsible for whether it succeeds or fails, then there’s a good chance you’re self-employed.
 You can find further criteria from HMRC here.

-Just like any other self-employed individual, then, ADIs must inform HMRC of their employment status by registering for Self Assessment.
+Just like any other self-employed individual, then, ADIs must inform HMRC of their self-employed status by registering for Self Assessment.

 If you have already registered as a sole trader in a previous role, you’ll need your Unique Taxpayer Reference (UTR) number to hand when you re-register.
 If you’ve never registered before, you’ll need to first do so online and then wait for your UTR to arrive before you can set up an account.
-This can take up to 10 days, so try to give yourself as much time as possible before the deadlines of any tax obligations.
+This can take up to 10 days, so try to give yourself as much time as possible before the deadlines of any tax return submissions and payments of tax.

 Of course, with this extra responsibility comes some benefits – namely, the opportunity to potentially reduce your tax liability by claiming allowable business expenses.